Munavvarh/Ariel_Segmentation_Project/README.md

 # Milestone-1
-CS 301 Milestone1 Project
+CS 301 Project
-To see this project go to branch title Milestone-1
+To see this project go to the branches title Milestone-1 , Milestone-2